Kim Kardashian's Sending All Her Haters — Including Taylor Swift — Her New 'Bae' KKW Fragrance

 Kim Kardashian West has said she could give “zero f—s” about her critics, and in the spirit of Valentine’s Day, the KKW Beauty mogul has decided to show her haters some love, by way of a fragrance delivery.
 But anyone on the receiving end of Kardashian West’s fragrance largesse might want to check their present against her color-coded gift list first, because they might be in some petty – sorry, we mean pretty – rarefied company among anyone who’s ever had beef with the star.

-Kardashian West’s new Kimoji Hearts KKW Fragrances just dropped on KKWFragrance.com today and to celebrate, the star mailed out boxes filled with a large, hollow chocolate heart (with the fragrance stashed inside) to special people in her life.
+Kardashian West’s new Kimoji Hearts KKW Fragrances just dropped on KKWFragrance.com today and to celebrate, the star mailed out boxes filled with a large, hollow chocolate heart made by Chef Chris Ford (with the fragrance stashed inside) to special people in her life.
 Each recipient gets box filled with one of the three new scents — BFF, Bae and Ride or Die — and Kardashian West took special care to decide who gets which.

 “Alright guys.
 I am writing the list for my press boxes.
 I’m going to send them to way more than this, but I decided this Valentine’s Day, everyone deserves a Valentine, so I’m going to send them to my lovers, to my haters, to everyone that I think of because it is Valentine’s Day after all,” the reality star said on Instagram Story as she showed colored Post-It notes with names written on them identifying who gets which fragrance.